shaankhurshid/predict_af/README.md

 Data processing scripts for Predict-AF analysis

 ## Overview
 Data processing scripts to perform assessment of clinical and genetic AF prediction to guide AF screening {cite paper when ready}.
 The descriptions below are meant to be practical - further detail on the methods utilized and disease definitions applied can be found in the paper and supplement.
-Initial analyses were performed in the UK Biobank dataset but the analysis structure can apply to any suitable sample with the necessary longitudinal exposure and outcome data.
+Initial analyses were performed in the [UK Biobank](https://www.ukbiobank.ac.uk/) but the analysis structure can apply to any suitable sample with the necessary longitudinal exposure and outcome data.

 ## Dependencies
 - R v4.0 (recommended)